wudongming97/RMOT/README.md

 ## Introduction

 **TL; DR.**
 RMOT is a new referring understanding task that can detect and track an arbitrary number of objects following human instruction.
-Refer-KITTI is the first benckmark to achieve the new task, and TransRMOT is a baseline model.
+We propose the first RMOT benckmark Refer-KITTI, and a baseline model TransRMOT.

 <div style="align: center">
 <img src=./figs/TransRMOT.png/>